kitnil/awesome/README.md

 - [inspect.lua](https://github.com/kikito/inspect.lua) - Human-readable representation of Lua tables
 - [Penlight](https://github.com/lunarmodules/Penlight) - A set of pure Lua libraries focusing on input data handling (such as reading configuration files), functional programming (such as map, reduce, placeholder expressions,etc), and OS path management.
 Much of the functionality is inspired by the Python standard libraries.
 - [geopattern](https://github.com/azoyan/geopattern) - Generate beautiful SVG patterns from a string on Lua (5.1 - 5.4 and LuaJIT)
-- [ljos](https://github.com/dlannan/ljos) - A very simple linux kernel that boots into a luajit command line.
 - [lua-resty-jq](https://github.com/bungle/lua-resty-jq) - LuaJIT FFI bindings to jq
 - [apisix](https://github.com/apache/apisix) - The Cloud-Native API Gateway
 - [Monstercat-Visualizer](https://github.com/marcopixel/Monstercat-Visualizer) - A real time audio visualizer for Rainmeter similar to the ones used in the Monstercat videos.